7 ¿Cuál es tu día festivo favorito?

 Press CC for captions in the language you prefer.

-To view a summary of Hoy Hablamos’s examples of relative and absolute superlatives, review the following slides.
+To view a summary of Hoy Hablamos’s examples of relative and absolute superlatives, review Slides 47 and 48 below.

 For more examples of how to form absolute superlatives with ísimo, click on this link.